SpencerPresley/COSC425-DATA/README.md

 </br>

----

-### 4. Quick Setup and Usage
+### 6. Using the package

-For running the core system you have 2 options for how to do it.
+To use the system, you have 2 options:

 1. Writing a short script (code provided) to loop over a range of dates you'd like to collect.

 2. Using a provided function to run a command line interface version.

-If you have experience with python, or don't mind learning a couple basics about loops, I recommend the first option.

-If you do not have any experience with python or programming, and just want a plug and play solution, the second option works great.

-Both options are simple to setup and use.
-I will detail the process for both options below.
-I suggest briefly reading through both options and then picking the one you prefer.
-Once you've picked one, simply follow the instructions for that option.
+For most users, I recommend the second option, it's only a few lines of code which you can copy and paste, the rest of the usage is handled by the command line interface and doesn't require any additional coding, you can find the second option in the [Option 2 (Command Line Interface)](#option-2-command-line-interface) section.

+On the other hand, if you plan on using the main system, or other tools within the package within your own scripts, or just don't enjoy using command line interfaces, I recommend the first option.

+While I recommend the second option unless you're planning on using the package's offerings in a more complex manner, the basic code to run the system for the first option is provided in full in [Option 1 (Short Script)](#option-1-short-script) section.

+To see some examples of more complex use cases with examples, you can check out the [Other Uses](./additional_information/OtherUses.md) section.

 </br>

-## Option 1 - Short Script
+#### Option 1 (Short Script)

 For this option you need to do the following:
 </br>